Kinky hair: Rise of Black pride

-Afro hair has been through many different cycles.
+Kinky hair has been through many different cycles.
 Slavery played a major role in the ups and downs of the pride that African-Americans take in their hair.
 "Everything I knew about American history I learned from looking at Black people's hair.
 It's the perfect metaphor for the African experiment here: the price of the ticket (for a journey no one elected to take), the toll of slavery, and the costs remaining.
 It's all in the hair.
 Like Jamaica Kincaid, who writes only about a character named Mother, I've decided to write only about hair: what we do to it, how we do it, and why.
 I figure this is enough", said Lisa Jones in an essay titled Hair Always and Forever.

 Cheryl Thompson writes, "In 15th-century Africa, hairstyles were used to indicate a person's marital status, age, religion, ethnic identity, wealth and rank within the community (see Byrd & Tharps, 2001; Jacobs-Huey, 2006; Mercer, 1994; Patton, 2006; Rooks, 1996).
 For young black girls, Thompson says, "hair is not just something to play with" – it is something that sends a message, not only to the outside public but also a message on how they see themselves.
 "In the 1800s and early 1900s, nappy, kinky, curly hair was deemed inferior, ugly and unkempt in comparison with the flowing, bouncy hair of people from other cultures", says Marcia Wade Talbert in Black Enterprise.
 Chemical relaxers increased in demand throughout the 1800s and 1900s.
-These relaxers often contained sodium hydroxide (lye) or guanidine hydroxide which result in hair breakage, thinning of the hair, slowing of hair growth, scalp damage and even hair loss, according to Gheni Platenurg in the article, "Black Women Returning to Their Natural Hair Roots".
+These relaxers often contained sodium hydroxide (lye) or guanidine hydroxide which result in hair breakage, thinning of the hair, slowing of hair growth, scalp damage and even hair loss, according to Gheni Platenburg in the article, "Black Women Returning to Their Natural Hair Roots".

 In the United States, the successes of the civil rights movement, and the Black power and Black pride movements of the 1960s and 1970s, inspired African-Americans to express their political commitments by adopting more traditionally African styles.
 The Afro hairstyle developed as an affirmation of Black African heritage, expressed by the phrase, "Black is beautiful."
 Angela Davis wore her Afro as a political statement and started a movement toward natural hair.
 This movement influenced a generation, including celebrities like Diana Ross, whose Jheri curls took over the 1980s.